mikezano/zano-press/its-not-working/try-being-more-specific.md

 <style>
 .my-table tr td {
   font-weight: bold;
-  border-bottom: 4px solid black;
+  border-bottom: 1px solid black;
 }
-.custom-td{
-	border-bottom: none;
-}
 </style>

 ## ...the change attempt

-Let's say our co-worker wanted to remove the bottom border on the `apple` cell by adding a class to the `td` element as so...
+Let's say our co-worker wanted to remove the the bottom border on the `apple` cell by adding a class to the `td` element as so...

 ```html
 <td class="custom-td">Apple</td>